Paulwesomee/Paulwesomee.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My research interest includes Intrusion Detection Systems (IDS) and abnormal behavior detection among Wireless Sensor Networks (WSN) and IoT context, based on Process mining, I am also interested in Process mining, AI, Formal checking, blockchain, and its application on Business Intelligence(BI), Industrial management, digital twins, and other contexts such as Industry 4.0/5.0 and smart Hospital, from a security and optimization angle.
+My research interest includes Intrusion Detection Systems (IDS) and abnormal behavior detection among Wireless Sensor Networks (WSN) and IoT context.
+I am also interested in Process mining, AI, Formal checking, blockchain, and its application in Business Intelligence(BI), Industrial management, digital twins, and other contexts such as Industry 4.0/5.0 and smart Hospital, from a security or optimization angle.

 # 🔥 News
-- *2023.06*: &nbsp;🎉🎉 Return to Europe for graduation ceremony and future opportunities!
+- *2023.06*: &nbsp;🎉 Return to Europe for graduation ceremony and future opportunities!
-- *2022.10*: &nbsp;🎉🎉 Finished my engineering degree (Diplome d'ingénieur) @ EFREI Paris！
+- *2022.10*: &nbsp;🎉 Finished my engineering degree (Diplome d'ingénieur) @ EFREI Paris！

 # 📖 Educations